Story of Ted Weisgal and Leisure Learning Unlimited

 offices just like I did with Courses a la Carte.

-One day early in 1979 I dropped in to chat with Donna Gordon.
+One day early in 1979 I dropped in to chat with Deborah.

 To my surprise I saw Ted Weisgal working at a desk in the Class Factory office.
 I was completely unaware of the shameful way

-Ted had been treated by Alex.
+Ted had been treated by Nicholas.
 In fact I barely knew Ted since

 as I mentioned earlier.
 Either he was so busy working he didn't